ccfontes/escutcheon/README.md

 — by Kathy Paysen

-A Clojure Hiccup Coat of Arms for thine Website, or "favicon", in the language of the people
+A Clojure Hiccup Coat of Arms for thine Website, or "favicon", in the language of the common man

 ### Install
 ----------